-The essays and articles collected by the Community Environmental Legal Defense Fund (CELDF) in Can You Handle the Truth?: Essays of Hard Truths Aimed at Right Relationships with the Earth and Each Other demonstrate how - again and again - corporate power in this country has successfully ignored obedience to the Laws of Nature while demanding legal adherence to the Laws of Profit, a profit accrued with total By Robert Shetterly, Americans Who Tell the Truth Brooksville, Maine contempt for the Laws of Nature.
+The essays and articles collected by the Community Environmental Legal Defense Fund (CELDF) in Can You Handle the Truth?: Essays of Hard Truths Aimed at Right-relationships with the Earth and Each Other demonstrate how - again and again - corporate power in this country has successfully ignored obedience to the Laws of Nature while demanding legal adherence to the Laws of Profit, a profit accrued with total contempt for the Laws of Nature.
 Which means, then, contempt for reality.
 That contempt reminds me of James Baldwin famously saying, "People who shut their eyes to reality simply invite their own destruction."
 I don't know if Oren Lyons and James Baldwin ever met each other, but they surely would have understood each other.